-Within 10 days of receipt of your Enrolment Application Form, you will be emailed with either an offer of a place on your preferred course, or, if it is full, on your second choice of course.
-You can also be placed on a waiting list for your first preference and will be contacted either by phone or email if a place becomes available.
+Within 10 days of receipt of your Enrolment Application Form, you will be emailed a confirmation or your enrolment.
 Once that is done you will need to post us a certified copy of your academic transcript or other document showing you are eligible to graduate with a New Zealand law degree (LLB), proof of your New Zealand citizenship or residency and your signed ‘Student Fee Protection Application’ form.
 You will be contacted by email one week before the commencement date of your course giving you more detailed information pertinent to the start of your course.

-If you withdraw from the course at any time up until 5pm on the tenth course day, you are entitled to a full refund of the course fee, less an administration fee of 10%.
+If you withdraw from the course at any time up until 5pm on the tenth course day, you are entitled to a full refund of the course fee, less an administration fee of 10% or $500, whichever is the smallest amount.
 If you withdraw after 5pm on the tenth course day, the course fee is non-refundable, but may be transferred to another intake of your choice with the approval of the National Director.
-Please see Trainee Transfer and Withdrawal Policy and Procedures for more information.
+Please see the Transfers and Withdrawals page for more information.

 You may transfer from one intake to another up until and including the day before the commencement date of the course you are enrolled in.
 You will not be charged a transfer fee.
 If you request a transfer to a later intake, before 5pm on the tenth course day, you may only do so if the National Director consents to such a transfer.
 There is no transfer fee payable.
 If you request a transfer to a later intake, after 5pm on the tenth course day, you may only do so if the National Director consents to such a transfer.
 Where consent is granted a transfer fee is payable.
 Transfers are subject to spaces being available in the subsequent course.
-Please see the Trainee Transfer, Withdrawal and Refund Policy for more information.
+Please see the Transfers and Withdrawals page for more information.

 The onsite modules within both IPLS courses run from Monday to Friday, 8.30am-5.00pm.
 There may be the occasional online assessment required to be completed over a weekend.